 If you applied for financial aid by completing the FAFSA, the financial aid package will arrive shortly.
 Then, the decision process begin.
 You’ll need to compare awards and determine which college is the best financial investment.

 But what if the college doesn’t meet all of your financial need?
 Your expected family contribution was one number and their cost of attendance is another.
 After reading through the paperwork, you find some room in the middle?
 There’s no overlap?

 Accepting a student and then not offering them enough financial aid to afford the college is known as “gapping,” or “admit/deny”.

 According to The 2014 Survey of College and University Admissions Directors, over half of college admissions directors practice gapping at their institutions, although it is much more common in private schools.
-72% of private college directors and 39% of public college directors say that they use this practice.
+72% of private college directors and 39% of public college directors say that they “gap” students.
 The majority of private college directors, and about a third of public school directors say the practice both is necessary and ethical.

-Gapping occurs when a college offers admission but doesn’t back it up with financial aid.
-Basically, the college doesn’t offer enough aid to cover your expected family contribution.
-This often happens when the student is at the bottom of the applicant pool.
-In this case, the gap between what the family can afford and what the college offers can often be tens of thousands of dollars.
+Why do they give with one hand and take away with another?
+Gapping often happens when the student is at the bottom of the applicant pool.
+Often, the gap between what affordability and the college offer can often be thousands of dollars.

 The best defense against gapping?
 If the student has applied to colleges that are a good fit, they’re less likely to find yourself with “in between” room.